 The DLG website is enormous as well as e-commerce capable.
 I love that we offer the ability to browse and build your collection from your phone.
 Enjoy!

-The museums, located in various corners of the world, dedicated to this great American painter stand as testament to his influence as an artist and as a human being.
-Born in Chicago in 1932.
-Matt Lamb dedicated the last half of his life to using art to spread his message of peace, tolerance, hope, communication, and love among human kind.
-When you own the art of Matt Lamb you not only own great art, you own a significant part of the global effort to bring peace to humankind which is a big deal in and of itself.
+Matt Lamb is a masterful painter whose work has impacted the lives of many.
+Born in Chicago in 1932, Matt Lamb dedicated the last half of his life to using art to spread his message of peace, tolerance, hope, communication, and love among human kind.
+As a testament to his influence as an artist and as a human being, museums in various corners of the world are dedicated to the great American painter.
+When you own the art of Matt Lamb you not only own great art, you own a significant part of the global effort to bring peace to humankind; a big deal in and of itself.